 - Historical sites

 Only children aged 13 and over are accepted at Azul Nomeolvides.
-One cabana (Umai) sleeps four so is the best option for families with teens.
+One cabana (Umai) sleeps three so is the best option for families with a teen.
 No extra beds are available.
 Most cabins have unprotected drops from their balconies.